CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Related Work

 The relevance of the examples to the input sentences is an important factor that affects translation quality.
 Several methods for measuring relevance have been employed: (a) n-gram word overlap between input sentence and examples \citep{vilar2022prompting,agrawal2022context}, and (b) embedding similarity \citep{zhang2023prompting,vilar2022prompting,hendy2023good} using LaBSE \citep{feng-etal-2022-language} or RoBERTa \citep{liu2019roberta} embeddings.
 The quality of the examples is also an important factor.
-To ensure quality, examples are either selected from a known high-quality pool \citep{vilar2022prompting} or based on LaBSE or COMET-QE \cite{rei-etal-2020-unbabels} scores between the pairs \citep{zhang2023prompting,hendy2023good}.
+To ensure quality, examples are either selected from a known high-quality pool \citep{vilar2022prompting} or based on LaBSE or COMET-QE \cite{rei-etal-2020-unbabels} scores between the pairs \citep{zhang2023prompting,hendy2023good}. \citet{sia2023context} show that coherency of prompt examples with respect to the test sentence is an important factor for translation performance.

-\citet{agrawal2022context} further explore task-level examples i.e., fixed high-quality examples that result in the best translation quality on a held-out set. \citet{zhang2023prompting} study various factors affecting example selection, demonstrating that these features exhibit weak correlation to translation quality and no single feature can consistently enhance translation quality.
+\citet{agrawal2022context} further explore task-level examples, \ie fixed high-quality examples that result in the best translation quality on a held-out set. \citet{zhang2023prompting} study various factors affecting example selection, demonstrating that these features exhibit weak correlation to translation quality, and no single feature can consistently enhance translation quality.

 However, all these works select examples based on a single feature.
 In contrast, we propose to combine different features contributing to translation quality for a more informed example selection process.
 Additionally, we investigate some novel features that can influence example selection.